Welsh Terrier at a glance

 Our full Pet IQ Lab assessment includes 12+ tests across 5 cognitive dimensions, calibrated for Welsh Terriers specifically.

-How much mental stimulation does a Welsh Terrier need?
+How much exercise does a Welsh Terrier need?

 The Welsh Terrier stands as a testament to intelligent design, a breed whose cognitive strengths are as sharp and distinctive as their charming appearance.
 Understanding and embracing their independent, tenacious, and strategic mind unlocks a deeply rewarding partnership with this remarkable canine companion.